 Go to the Foggy Goggle for some fun après ski then hit the hot tub in the outdoor heated pool.
 You’ll be rejuvenated and ready for dinner with a view of the groomers dancing on the slopes followed by fireworks and your own chance to dance.
 The River hosts a rocking concert series with live bands every Saturday night at the White Cap Fun Center.

-Final tips to woo your woman on snow:
+Final tips for a great date on snow:

 Buy her some hand & foot warmers.
 At $2 a pop at the ski shop – you will warm her up for “up to eight hours.”